samagra-comms/community/use/developer/development-environment/backend-setup.md

 6. Add [Enviorment Variable](../../docs/environment-variables.md) in IDE.

-7. If you want to run these services on docker [link](./build-and-execute-uci.md)
+7. We can run the services via IDE. if you want to run these via terminal or docker use this [link](./build-and-execute-uci.md)

 #### 4.2 Routine